appium/appium-xcuitest-driver/docs/reference/execute-methods.md

 Start a new screen recording via XCTest.

-Since this feature is based on the native implemntation provided by Apple it provides the best quality for the least perfomance penalty.
+Since this feature is based on the native implementation provided by Apple it provides the best quality for the least perfomance penalty in comparison to alternative implementations.

-Even though the feature is available for real devices there is no possibility to delete stored video files yet, which may lead to internal storage overload.
+Even though the feature is available for real devices there is no possibility to delete video files stored on the device yet, which may lead to internal storage overload.
 That is why it was put under the `xctest_screen_record` security feature flag if executed from a real device test.

 If the screen recording is already running this API is a noop.

-This feature is only available since Xcode 15/iOS 17.
+The feature is only available since Xcode 15/iOS 17.

 #### Arguments